View Samuel Smith's Obituary on AugustaChronicle.com and share memories

 Augusta, Ga—SGM (RET.)
 Samuel A. Smith entered into rest Monday, January 20, 2020.

-Survivors include his wife, Georgene C. Smith; three daughters, Mary Holloway and Justine Hunter both of Augusta, GA and devoted daughter, Debrah Smith of Columbia, SC; one son, Hiram Smith of Augusta, GA; one sister, Wilmer Seamon of Montgomery, AL; grandchildren, great grandchildren, great-great grandchildren, and a host of nieces, nephews, cousins, and friends.

 Funeral services will be conducted Saturday, January 25, 2020 at 2:00 p.m. from Mount Calvary Baptist Church, 1260 Wrightsboro Road, Reverend Dr. Clyde Hill, Sr., pastor.
-Interment will be in Mount Olive Memorial Gardens.
+Interment will be in Mount Olive Memorial Gardens with military honors.
 The remains will lie in state from 1:00 p.m. until the hour of service.

 Sign the guestbook at AugustaChronicle.com/obits